markdumay/hugo-theme-vanity/README.md

     redirect = true
 ```

 Each package you wish to configure should have its own content file.
 This file requires two additional variables in the frontmatter: `repository` and `godoc`.
 The `https://` prefix for these URLs is added  automatically by the `go-vanity` theme.
 The configuration of `example.com/package` should be defined in `content/package.md`.
+Lastly, the file should include the tag `package` for the package to be rendered on the landing page.

 ```yaml
 ---